-The Departments of the Interior and Agriculture published a proposed rule on August 19, 2003 (68 FR 49734), to amend subparts C and D of 36 CFR 242 and 50 CFR 100.
-The proposed rule opened a comment period, which closed on October 24, 2003.
+The Departments published a proposed rule on April 17, 2008 (73 FR 20884), to amend subparts C and D of 36 CFR 242 and 50 CFR 100.
 The Departments advertised the proposed rule by mail, radio, and newspaper.
-During that period, the Regional Councils met and, in addition to other Regional Council business, received suggestions for proposals from the public.
-The Board received a total of 86 proposals for changes to subparts C and D. Subsequent to the review period, the Board prepared a booklet describing the proposals and distributed it to the public.
-The public had an additional 30 days in which to comment on the proposals for changes to the regulations.
-The 10 Regional Councils met again, received public comments, and formulated their recommendations to the Board on proposals for their respective regions.
+During the comment period, the Regional Councils met and, in addition to other Regional Council business, received suggestions for proposals from the public.
+The Board received 41 proposals for changes to subparts C and D. In addition, 13 Board-deferred proposals were brought forward for a total of 54 proposals.
+After the proposal period closed, the Board prepared a booklet describing the proposals that was distributed to the public; this booklet was also available online.
+Once the booklet was distributed, the public had an additional 30 days in which to comment on the proposals for changes to the regulations.

+The 10 Regional Councils met a second time to receive public comments and formulated their recommendations to the Board on proposals affecting their respective regions.
 The Regional Councils had a substantial role in reviewing the proposed rule and making recommendations for the final rule.
-Moreover, the Council Chairs, or their designated representatives, presented their Council's recommendations at the Board meeting of May 18-20, 2004.
+Moreover, a Council Chair, or a designated representative, presented each Council's recommendations at the Board meeting of April 29-May 1, 2008.
 These final regulations reflect Board review and consideration of Regional Council recommendations and public comments.
 The public has had extensive opportunity to review and comment on all changes.
-Additional details on the recent Board modifications are contained below in Analysis of Proposals Adopted by the Board.